yaswant2403/cs225final_project/results.md

 ```

 ### Betweenness Centrality:
 Our Betweenness Centrality mostly works correctly, and runs in a reasonable amount of time for our dataset.
-Our runtime is Ө(n3), which is currently the fastest known time for this algorithm.
-The runtime we listed in the proposal is based on Brande’s Centrality (a faster way to implement Degree Centrality).
-Using our Betweenness Centrality algorithm, we were able to correctly measure the centrality of each node in a graph based on the total number of shortest path between Facebook profiles.
+Our runtime is Ө(n<sup>3</sup>), which is currently the fastest known time for this algorithm.
+The runtime we listed in the proposal is incorrect as that is for the Brande’s Centrality algorithm (a faster version of Degree Centrality).
+Since the original plan was always to implement Degree Centrality, our current runtime meets our goal.
+Using our Betweenness Centrality algorithm, we were able to correctly measure the centrality of each node in a graph based on the total number of shortest paths it's a part of between other Facebook users.
 More specifically, Betweenness Centrality represents the percentage of shortest paths of all pairs in the network that a user is a part of.
 The percentage is calculated through this formula:

 (N-1)(N-2)/2 * total number of shortest paths that the current node is a part of.
 (where N is number of nodes in Graph)